CompuTec/computec-docs/docs/wms/administrator-guide/issue-reporting/overview.md

 Follow these steps to create a support request:

 1. Go to [support.computec.pl](https://support.computec.pl/projects/SWMS/welcome-guide).
-2. Log in and create a ticket in the WMS Support space.
+2. Log in and create a ticket in the CompuTec WMS Support space.
 3. Provide the following key information:
    - CompuTec WMS Server and Client version
    - Date and time of the issue